Nikoleta-v3/Game-Theory-and-Python/paper.md

     - 1:50 - 2:00  Closing remarks and wrapping up

   In a workshop environment we suggest that the instructor has familiarized themselves with the written parts of the tutorial beforehand.
-For each notebook it is advised that the instructor gives a mini presentation to the topic followed by them typing out/running the material while the participants follow in their own machines.
+The written parts of each notebook include an introduction to the topic being covered.
+It is advised that the instructor discusses the introduction to the topic followed by them typing out/running the material while the participants follow using their own machines.
 The instructor should encourage the participants to try the exercises of each notebook alone or with other participants.
 Before moving to the next notebook the instructor should encourage a discussion amongst everyone regarding the results of the exercises each had